azdavis/millet/docs/errors.md

 There was an error when parsing a SML/NJ CM file.

-To fix, use only the subset of CM syntax Millet understands (which is, at time of writing, very limited).
+To fix, use only the subset of CM syntax Millet understands.
+Some features, like the "preprocessor", tool options, and string paths, are not supported.

 ## 1009

 There was an error when parsing a ML Basis file.

 To fix, use only the subset of MLB syntax Millet understands.
-Some features, like string paths, are not supported.
+Some features, like string paths and annotations, are not supported.

 ## 1010